rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 * easy to represent relationship (link) between entities (nodes)
 * scale better

-[Apache Tinkerpop] this is good subject but very bad presentation, not enough depth.
+[Apache Tinkerpop] this is good subject but very bad presentation, not enough depth, skip!!

 ## Day-2

 ### Apache Kafka
 from Rocana,
-**good info** further investigate this: compare this to event bus and message bus read [log what every shoftware engineer should know][3] and [tranformation][4]
+**good info** further investigate this: compare this to event bus and message bus and read [log what every shoftware engineer should know][3] and [tranformation][4]

 topic has partition, has single leader producers, brokers, consumers will deal distributed computing problems. see slides for details.